My thanks to Katherine Ellis for providing such interesting detail on this Haslam family.

 Bertha married Harold Freer Sanders at the Bath Street Wesleyan Methodist Church in 1897.
 He was Professor of Theology at the Congregational Institute in Nottingham.
 She died in 1930.
 There was one son, Stephen (1898)

-This could be John who was an architect’s assistant and died at Euclid House on May 7th 1893, aged 26.
+This could be John who was an architect’s assistant and became a partner with his father and brother William Arthur in 1892.
+However he died of typhoid fever at Euclid House on May 7th 1893, aged 26.
 (This could be William Arthur)

 Mary Hannah (Polly), the eldest child, married James Thomas Stafford in 1895 at Ilkeston Independent Chapel.
 There was one son, John Thomas Wesley (1897)